MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 ## How do setup guides work in the Microsoft 365 admin center?

 Each guide provides you with step-by-step instructions, resources, articles, and when needed, scripts you can use to make configuration changes.
-These guides provide you with choices that reflect the specific needs of both small and large orgs.
+These guides provide you with choices that reflect the specific needs of both small and large organizations.
 Additionally, the guidance provided includes assistance for both new and more experienced admins.

 ![Example of a setup guide](../media/setup-guides-for-microsoft-365/m365-setupguide-example.png)